BRAMKAS/nogger/README.md

 Make sure to set -g to install it globally to have the nogger command available!
 That's it!
 No databases or other dependencies are required.

+In order to track a logfile you have to start an instance of nogger.
+As soon as you connect to the dashboard the script will listen on changes of the file.

+Feel free to start as many instances as you want.

 ## CLI

 ```